 Ms. Rose Marie Raiano, Senior Assistant Director

-The Student Employment Office is part of Student Financial Services.
-Work-Study is awarded as part of your financial aid package and appears on the award letter.
+Federal Work-Study (FWS) is awarded as part of your financial aid package and appears on the award letter.